 I have no regrets.
 James, as flawed as he was, gave me a beautiful gift by forcing me to confront my darkest inner voices.
 I’m sure I would’ve gotten there eventually without him, but that’s not how it happened.
 His confused, imperfect attempt at loving me was just a mirror for how poorly I loved myself.
 I attracted the love I thought I deserved.

-For a person who’d always considered herself confident and capable, that was such a shocking realization: that everything in my life had to change.
+For a person who’d always considered herself confident and capable, that was such a shocking realisation: that everything in my life had to change.
 When you love yourself, you don’t let people treat you like shit.
 You don’t beg for love.
 You don’t half-ass your life.
 You live your life, you dream big, you set goals, and you achieve them.
 You focus on joy and gratitude, and you surround yourself with people who support you and who are living their lives similarly.
 When you really love yourself, it’s impossible to be with someone who doesn’t feel the same way.